-Grades of A, B, C, D or P, earned as a result of examination or skills assessment will be recorded on the student's transcript.
+Grades of A, B, C, D or P, earned as a result of examination or skills assessment, will be recorded on the student's transcript.
 Fees are not refundable after the examination/skills demonstration has been administered, regardless of results.
 A grade of P/Z is not used in computing the grade point average.

-When credit is granted as outlined above, a notation of "CREDIT BY EXAMINATION," "CREDIT BY EVALUATION," or "CREDIT BY SKILLS DEMONSTRATION" a grade and the number of credits will appear on the student's transcript.
-The grade is used in computing the grade point average with the exception of courses graded P/Z.
+When credit is granted as outlined above, a notation of "CREDIT BY EXAMINATION," "CREDIT BY EVALUATION," or "CREDIT BY SKILLS DEMONSTRATION" and the number of credits will appear on the student's transcript.
+If a grade is assigned, it will be used in computing the grade point average.